ibm-cloud-docs/direct-link/diversity-models.md

 ## More about ECMP
 {: #more-about-ecmp}

-ECMP is a feature of BGP.
+Equal-cost multipath (ECMP) is a feature of BGP.
 Some customers asked us about using ECMP as a way to achieve redundancy.
 However, ECMP alone is not sufficient.
 This section explains why.

 **Q: Is ECMP the way to go for redundant connections?
 What alternatives exist?**